aleksnied/CleanseTest/README.md

 The app does not use a storyboard entry point, instead the AppDelegate calls on the coordinator to "navigateToRoot": configure the app window with a root VC and make it visible.

 The root VC is instantiated from Styboard via its identifier.
-Since we don't control it's init method, we inject the ViewModel via property injection, just like with the AppDelegate.
+Since we don't control its init method, we inject the ViewModel via property injection, just like with the AppDelegate.